 The field of design continues to expand in exciting and unprecedented ways.
 The increasingly complex challenges designers embrace are not only changing the nature of what designers do but how disciplinary knowledge in design is understood.
-The MDes Preliminary Year embraces this evolving reality by welcoming applicants without traditional design backgrounds and considering areas of post-secondary study, non-academic activities, professional experience, and stated aims alongside evidence of visual production and critical cultural engagement.
+We offer a path to our graduate program that embraces this evolving reality by welcoming applicants without traditional design backgrounds and considering areas of post-secondary study, non-academic activities, professional experience, and stated aims alongside evidence of visual production and critical cultural engagement.

-Motivated applicants who do not hold a bachelor’s degree in design or a related discipline should plan for three years of study that begin with the MDes Preliminary Year, which is structured as an inquiry-based immersion in studio practices.
-In the interdisciplinary MDes Preliminary Year Studio, students are introduced to various design methodologies as they conduct basic investigations into cultural and disciplinary contexts.
-Simultaneously, MDes Preliminary Year students enroll in graduate and advanced undergraduate courses that introduce fundamental technical approaches, research strategies, special topics in design, and more.
+Motivated applicants who do not hold a bachelor’s degree in design or a related discipline may plan for an additional year of prerequisite coursework, which is structured as an inquiry-based immersion in studio practices.
+An interdisciplinary rotation studio provides the necessary preparation for graduate study in design by introducing students to various design methodologies as they conduct basic investigations into cultural and disciplinary contexts.
+Simultaneously, students enroll in graduate and advanced undergraduate courses that introduce fundamental technical approaches, research strategies, special topics in design, and more.

-Applicants are required to submit a standard MDes application designating a field of interest in Graphic Design or Industrial Design.
-During the MDes Preliminary Year, this choice of field will be confirmed or it can be changed based on a student’s evolving interests.
-Upon successful completion, accepted students are automatically enrolled in the two-year MDes program.
+Applicants from non-design backgrounds are required to submit a standard MDes application designating a field of interest in Graphic Design or Industrial Design.
+Upon successful completion of prerequisite coursework, accepted students are automatically enrolled in the two-year MDes program.

 EXPECTATIONS FOR APPLICATION PORTFOLIO